1. HOME

 The legs and feet of two people walking on cobbles with text: You never truly know someone until you've walked a mile in their shoes.

-I'm sure you're familiar with the saying, but have you actively tried copying exactly how another person walks?
-This is a fascinating, illuminating exercise enabling a glimpse into what it is really like to be in another person's shoes.
+I'm sure you're familiar with the saying: "You never truly know someone until you've walked a mile in their shoes".
+But have you ever actively tried copying exactly how another person walks?
+This exercise offers a fascinating glimpse into what it is like to be in another person's shoes.

-Participants will discover what it feels like to go through the world for example, with their head down, with rounded shoulders, head up, without lifting their feet ...
-Whatever is observed in their partner they will attempt to copy.
+Participants will discover what it feels like to go through the world with their head down, with rounded shoulders, head up, without lifting their feet...
+Whatever they observe in their partner they will attempt to copy.

 Instructions